sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-sso/configuration.rst

    :alt: aws sso
    :width: 60%

 7. Review the list of changes.
-Once you are ready to proceed, type CONFIRM, then click Change identity source.
+Once you are ready to proceed, type CONFIRM and then click on Change identity source.

 .. figure:: ../../../_assets/configuration/aws-sso/aws_change_identity.PNG
    :alt: aws sso